EladB1/vmPrototype/README.md

 Built-in functions are somewhat similar in behavior.
 The only difference is they don't create a frame; instead they pop parameters, run some C code, and push the return value onto the stack (if not `None`).

+When a function call happens, the VM first check if the name matches any of the built-in function names.
+If not, the VM searches the source code for defined functions and returns the index of the chunk of source code representing that function.
+Functions must be separated by new lines.
+The name of the function must be followed by a semicolon then the instructions.

 Example:

 This byte code